 15. Describe a time when your workload was heavy and how you handled it.

-When addressing the prompt, “Describe a time when your workload was heavy,” be sure to include a thorough anecdote about how you overcame this trying circumstance in the past.
+When addressing the prompt, “Tell me about a time when your workload was heavy,” be sure to include a thorough anecdote about how you overcame this trying circumstance in the past.
 Give some background on how the problem arose and how you came up with a workable solution.

 Mention any specific time management or problem-solving techniques that you used to manage the demanding workload in your response.